 Once your urologist determines the underlying cause of your kidney stones, they can create a customized treatment plan based on the size and type of kidney stones.
 The team may recommend outpatient stentless surgery such as:

-Shock wave therapy, also known as extracorporeal shock wave lithotripsy (ESWL), is a non-invasive treatment for kidney stone removal that uses high-energy shock waves to break stones into smaller, passable fragments.
+Extracorporeal shock wave therapy (ESWL), also called lithotripsy, is a non-invasive treatment for kidney stone removal that uses high-energy shock waves to break stones into smaller, passable fragments.
 During the procedure, the patient lies on a specialized table while a machine generates shock waves that are precisely targeted at the kidney stones using imaging guidance.
 These shock waves travel through the body and disintegrate the stones into tiny pieces, which can then be naturally expelled through the urinary tract.
 ESWL is typically performed on an outpatient basis under sedation or light anesthesia, and it is most effective for stones smaller than 2 centimeters in diameter.
 Recovery is generally quick, with most patients resuming normal activities within a few days, though some may experience mild discomfort, bruising, or blood in the urine as the stone fragments pass.

 Ureteroscopy